Keto Chicken Pesto Pizza

 This post may contain affiliate links.
 See my disclosure policy.

-Easy keto pizza recipe using leftover chicken, creamy pesto, cherry tomatoes, roasted bell pepper and mozzarella cheese.
+Easy fathead pizza topped with leftover chicken, creamy pesto, cherry tomatoes, roasted bell pepper and mozzarella cheese.

 3 ½ cups shredded mozzarella cheese, plus ½ cup for topping